 Desperate situations call for desperate actions.
 This is a saying more and more people base their lives on these days.
 This saying is also been taking into consideration by online scam artists.
-They promise the sun and the moon to the financial troubled who can't get bank loans due to bad credit history.
+They promise the sun and the moon to the financially troubled who can’t get bank loans due to bad credit history.

 The chief of Sub-Division 1 also says that: “Swindlers usually go on websites that provide information about loan offers and post messages for people who want to apply for credit cards,”

 If a person contacts the swindler, they make a convincing statement that they are bank officials.
 Then, the criminal states he can give the loan to the person, despite the bad credit history.
 Modifications or deleting the data from the credit bureau are often lies told by the criminals.

 Presented with such a great offer, once they have accepted the offer, the concept of “documentation fee” comes to play.
 After that, 30% of the desired transfer is asked from the client by the thieves, in order for the transactions to succeed.